-- Volunteer at local legal aid organizations, or via national groups like Pro Bono Net. - Make yourself available as a lecturer for local trade organizations, clubs, or at your bar association. - Join the online conversation.
-Start a blog and make comments in the blogs posts of others whenever relevant or worthwhile. - Pitch and publish articles, both off and online (a point which has additional considerations, discussed later in this piece).
+• Volunteer at local legal aid organizations or via national groups such as Pro Bono Net.

+• Make yourself available as a lecturer for local trade organizations, clubs, or your bar association.

+• Join the online conversation.
+Start a blog and make comments in the blog posts of others whenever relevant or worthwhile.

+• Pitch and publish articles, both off- and online (a point that has additional considerations, discussed later in this piece).